On sparsity, power-law and clustering properties of graphex processes: Asymptotic behaviour of various statistics of the graph

-In this section we characterize the almost sure behaviour, and in expectation of $N_\alpha, \Nedges, N_{\alpha,j}$.
-The first proposition states the asymptotic growth of the number of edges. \begin{proposition} [Number of edges] As $\alpha $ goes to infinity, almost surely
+In this section we characterise the almost sure and expected behaviour of the number of nodes $N_\alpha$, number of edges $\Nedges$ and number of nodes with $j$ edges $N_{\alpha,j}$.
+These results allow us to provide precise statements about the sparsity of the graph and the asymptotic power-law properties of its degree distribution.

-\end{proposition} The asymptotic growth of the mean number of edges has been shown by \cite{Veitch2015}.
-An alternative proof for the almost sure result, based on reverse martingales, has been suggested by~\cite{Janson2017}.
+We first recall existing results on the asymptotic growth of the number of edges.
+The growth of the mean number of edges has been shown by \cite{Veitch2015} and the almost sure convergence follows from~\citep[Proposition 56]{Borgs2018}. \begin{proposition} [Number of edges \citep{Veitch2015,Borgs2018}] As $\alpha $ goes to infinity, almost surely

+\end{proposition} The following two theorems provide a description of the asymptotic behaviour of the terms $N_\alpha, N_{\alpha,j}$ in expectation and almost surely.